-- Water treatment.
+- 1. Non-fluoride toothpaste.
+Consider using non-fluoride toothpaste for children up to and including 6 years of age, or no toothpaste for children up to 3 years of age, especially for children who may swallow toothpaste.
+Parents should only use a small amount of toothpaste (pea-size or a smear) regardless of fluoride levels in the water and should always supervise the amount of toothpaste being used. - 2.
+Don't use fluoride supplements.
+Fluoride supplements should not be used in areas with naturally occurring fluoride. - 3.
+Consult with your dentist.
+A fluoride treatment at the dentist is not likely to contribute to fluorosis; however, parents should discuss the use of any dental products with their dentist. - 4.
+Water treatment.
 You can use a home treatment system to remove or reduce the fluoride content if there are young children in the home.
 Only reverse osmosis and distillation processes remove fluoride.
-Charcoal filters do not remove fluoride Oxford County's municipal drinking water system does not require additional water treatment.
-This is only a recommendation for households with fluorosis concerns. - 2.
+Charcoal filters do not remove fluoride.
+Oxford County's municipal drinking water system does not require additional water treatment.
+This is only a recommendation for households with fluorosis concerns. - 5.
 Use other sources of water.
-If it is not possible to use a home treatment system, consider using water from another source with a lower fluoride level (e.g., non-fluoridated, bottled water) for drinking, cooking, mixing juices or making baby formula, especially when there are young children in the home.
-Bottled water, like tap water, must be sterilized when used to make baby formula. - 3.
-Non-fluoride toothpaste.
-Consider using non-fluoride toothpaste for children up to and including 6 years of age, or no toothpaste for children up to 3 years of age, especially for children who may swallow toothpaste.
-Parents should only use a small amount of toothpaste (pea-size or a smear) regardless of fluoride levels in the water and should always supervise the amount of toothpaste being used. - 4.
-Don't use fluoride supplements.
-Fluoride supplements should not be used in areas with naturally occurring fluoride. - 5.
-Consult with your dentist.
-A fluoride treatment at the dentist is not likely to contribute to fluorosis; however, parents should discuss the use of any dental products with their dentist.
+If it is not possible to use a home treatment system, consider using water from another source with a lower fluoride level (e.g. non-fluoridated, bottled water) for drinking, cooking, mixing juices or making baby formula, especially when there are young children in the home.
+Bottled water, like tap water, must be boiled and cooled when used to make baby formula.